lucassdmp/TwoSat-Solver/README.md

 ### Each Number represents an atomic formula.

-### A minus sign followed by a number represents the negation of that number.
+### A minus sign followed by a number represents the negation of that formula.

 ### Each line on **elems.txt** represents a formula, theres no need to write any logic OP.